xyliatgithub/EN650.601/assignment2/module1/README.md

 ## Certificate Revocation Test

-Move the Certificate Revokation List, "ca.crl," to the **user** node, and test the connection
+Move the Certificate Revokation List, "ca.crl," to the **user** node.
+Since OpenSSL does not support CRL funtion although command like "-CRL" or "-CRLform" do exist, test the connection with curl.
+Note that CRL is included this time.
 ```
-openssl s_client -showcerts -connect www.jhuws.edu:443
+curl https://jhuws.edu --cacert ca.crt --crlfile ca.crl
 ```
 You will see there's an error complaining the certificate was revoked.